Critics see Trump attacks on the 'Black Smithsonian' as an effort to sanitize racism in US history

 Since his Jan.
 20 inauguration, Trump has banned diversity initiatives across the federal government.
 The administration has launched investigations of colleges — public and private — that it accuses of discriminating against white and Asian students with race-conscious admissions programs intended to address historic inequities in access for Black students.

 The Defense Department, at one point, temporarily removed training videos recognizing the Tuskegee Airmen and an online biography of Jackie Robinson.
-Defense Secretary Pete Hegseth fired Joint Chiefs Gen. C.Q.
-Brown, a champion of racial diversity in the military who spoke about his experiences as a Black man after the murder of George Floyd.
+In February, Trump fired Air Force Gen. CQ Brown Jr., a champion of racial diversity in the military, as chairman of the Joint Chiefs of Staff.
+Brown, in the wake of Floyd’s killing, had spoken publicly about his experiences as a Black man, and was only the second Black general to serve as chairman.

 The administration has fired diversity officers across government, curtailed some agencies’ celebrations of Black History Month, and terminated grants and contracts for projects ranging from planting trees in disadvantaged communities to studying achievement gaps in American schools.